What is Anglicanism?

 Not many of our parishioners are “cradle Anglicans,” and we welcome questions about what forms our worship and our lives.
 We use the book To Be a Christian to instruct us in the Anglican way.

 Our “Abide” class is the perfect time to air these questions and learn more about Anglicanism.
-All of the 2025 Abide class dates are listed below.
-Email parishadmin@churchofthelamb.org.
+Email parishadmin@churchofthelamb.org to learn when our next Abide class begins.

 _MG_6650.jpg